All Episodes

 And he's stopping home foreclosures in other parts of the country.

-But these people know that their little towns 40 miles away from an interstate.
+But these people know that their little town's 40 miles away from an interstate.

-Knows Obama personally, but still, I guess we're not that high on his priority list.
+Now, this Edith, what's her name, knows Obama personally, but still, I guess we're not that high on his priority list.

-Meaning he's going to get to us.
+Meaning, he's going to get to us.

 He's going to get to us.

-It just he must think that there's something else out there he has to do first.
+He must think that there's something else out there he has to do first.

-So you guys the perception versus the reality.
+So it's the perception versus the reality.

 By the way, folks, if the pig flu is not enough to scare you, birds might kill you.